DIY Running New Electrical Cable

 There will probably be several options for an electrical source to serve a new outlet.
 For instance, it is likely there are several suitable wall receptacles in any given room to extend the circuit to another room or another floor of the house.

 When tapping an existing outlet box it will always be OK to extend the circuit from a box with fewer than the maximum wires running to it, as long as the total electrical draw from the other outlets in the circuit don't exceed the ampere rating.
-To determine the load of the circuit, use the chart and formula for measuring amps at this link.
+To determine the load of the circuit, use the chart and formula for calculating existing load to extend a circuit at this link.